tc39/proposal-regexp-unicode-property-escapes/README.md

 ## High-level API

-Unicode property escapes generally look like this:
+Unicode property escapes for non-binary Unicode properties look like this:

 <pre>\p{<b><i>UnicodePropertyName</i></b>=<b><i>UnicodePropertyValue</i></b>}</pre>

 The aliases defined in [`PropertyAliases.txt`](http://unicode.org/Public/UNIDATA/PropertyAliases.txt) and [`PropertyValueAliases.txt`](http://unicode.org/Public/UNIDATA/PropertyValueAliases.txt) may be used instead of the canonical property and value names.
 The use of an unknown property name or value triggers a `SyntaxError`.

-When `UnicodePropertyName` is `General_Category` (or its alias `gc`) or a binary property, the following shorthand syntax is available:
+For binary properties, the following syntax is available:

 <pre>\p{<b><i>LoneUnicodePropertyNameOrValue</i></b>}</pre>

+This syntax may also be used as a shorthand for `General_Category` values, e.g. `\p{Letter}` instead of `\p{General_Category=Letter}`.

 `\P{…}` is the negated form of `\p{…}`.